 Located in Western Texas, it’s home to the highest point in the state.
 Like the rest of the region, it’s incredibly undeveloped and rugged.
 Most of the park is only accessible by trails, but you can get a taste in just a few hours.
 We’ve gathered some important information you need to know to plan your trip.

-One-Day in Guadalupe Mountains National Park
+A One-Day Visit to Guadalupe Mountains National Park

 The reality of the U.S. National Park system is that the destinations impress you even if you can only afford a few hours.
 We thought we would simply drive through since we hadn’t intended to stop for long.
 But we should have known better.
 The landscapes instantly drew us in, and we did more than just drive-through.
 It was worth the detour.